ghost-goblin/CySA/part2.md

 - System-on-chip (SoC)
 - Firmware
 ## Software development life cycle (SDLC) integration
+   + The Agile software methodology is characterised by multiple sprints
+   + The Waterfall model follows a series of sequential steps
+   + The Spiral model uses multiple passes through 4 phases
+   + Rapid Application development (RAD) uses a 5-phase approach in an iterative format
 1. Planning And Requirement Analysis
 2. Defining Requirements
 3. Designing Architecture